You can Support Project Access today!

 Kimya Forouzan, JD, MPH

-Kimya Forouzan is a lawyer and public health professional based in Washington, DC.
+Kimya is a lawyer and public health professional based in Washington, DC.
 Kimya currently works as Policy Counsel for Compassion & Choices, an organization working on end-of-life care.
 Prior to her current role, Kimya worked for a number of organizations focused on reproductive rights and justice, most recently at the National Asian Pacific American Women’s Forum.
 Outside of her professional work, Kimya volunteers as an abortion doula, as a text line counselor with Jane’s Due Process, and as an advocate for unaccompanied minors in immigration detention with the Young Center.

 Karen Hsu